 - Now you can run Process Explorer without requiring elevated privileges!

-Update: If the Resource Editor window does not appear when opening the executable.
-You do not have the Resource Editor installed.
+Update: If the Resource Editor window does not display when opening the executable, most likely you do not have the Resource Editor installed.

 Make sure you install the ‘Microsoft Foundation Classes for C++’ Visual Studio feature.